 By following IRS guidelines on reimbursement for expenses, there is a side bonus.
 The best practices your non-profit uses allows them to receive three great benefits.

-It’s vital to have good records for expenses to be reimbursed under an accountable plan.
+It’s vital to have proper records for expenses to be reimbursed under an accountable plan.
 There are times a non-profit will have an accountable plan, and it's not followed.
 This may be because the volunteers, employees, or directors may not abide by the defined parameters of the plan.

-If you do keep good records the benefits you avail are:
+If you do keep good records, the benefits you avail are:

 - Any reimbursement you make that follows the accountable plan doesn't have to pay payroll taxes on the payments

 - If you follow the accountable plan, you don't have to report the payments to the IRS

 - The volunteer, employee or director doesn't have to include the payments in their taxable income

 A non-profit organisation is only as good as its mission, efforts, volunteers, and actions.
 An accounting error can lead to misclassifying reimbursement payments.
 When this reimbursement error is intentional, the end result isn't good.